ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/event_subscriptions.md

 The table of description (parameters of callback function named on pictures, if there are no parameter name on picture, then it's would have an empty value):

+!!! note
+    Here `context` is pointer to object of `ScAgentContext` class.

 <table width="95%">
   <tr>
     <th>Class</th>